DUI Penalties in Placer County, CA

 Staunch Advocacy You Can Count On

 The costs of a DUI conviction are too severe for you to take lightly.
 Don’t just plead guilty to get out of the criminal process.
 Instead, contact a Placer County DUI defense attorney with an unwavering commitment to clients.
-At Leupp & Woodall we have over 60 years’ experience fighting DUI charges and achieving the best possible outcomes for clients.
+At Leupp & Woodall, Attorney Woodall has over 30 years’ experience fighting DUI charges and achieving the best possible outcomes for clients.